SummaryRead the full fact sheet

 Making friends with your body

 You may not be able to control all the changes you are going through, but you can control how well you look after yourself, inside and out.
-You will look and feel your best when you get enough sleep, eat a healthy balanced diet and get enough exercise every day.
+You will look and feel your best when you get enough sleep, eat a healthy balanced diet and try to get some exercise in regularly.

 It can also help to remember all the great things your body can do.
 That might be playing the piano, doing martial arts, going bushwalking, running, or spinning a hula hoop.

-Don’t let yourself fall into the trap of comparing yourself with celebrities on social media.
-They have a team of professionals – and often photo editing software – to make them look like that.
+Try to avoid comparing your body to others, including social media images of celebrities and influencers.
+They have a team of professionals – and often use photo editing software and filters – to make them look like that.

-Try to hang out with people who have healthy attitudes towards their bodies, and who do not spend their time criticising themselves or others.
+Try to hang out with people who have healthy attitudes towards their bodies, and who do not spend their time commenting on their own or other people’s bodies.

 Dealing with body image issues